Lanka PM Mahinda Rajapaksa proposes to curb presidential powers amid anti-govt protests | Politics

 The Opposition reiterated the call for the government to resign as that was the demand of the protesters.

-Now the parliament is to set in motion a constitutional reform process, parliament was told on Monday.

-A statement issued by the Prime Minister's Office on Monday said that Prime Minister Mahinda Rajapaksa intends to propose a new Constitutional Amendment to the Cabinet to fulfill the people's aspirations.
+A statement issued by the Prime Minister's Office on Monday said that Prime Minister Mahinda Rajapaksa intends to propose a new Constitutional Amendment to the Cabinet to fulfil the people's aspirations.

-Sri Lanka is grappling with unprecedented economic turmoil since its independence from Britain in 1948.
-The crisis is caused in part by a lack of foreign currency, which has meant that the country cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.

-Sri Lankan President Gotabaya Rajapaksa on Monday admitted that mistakes like banning chemical fertilizers in 2020 and not seeking an IMF bailout led to the current economic crisis.
+On Monday, President Gotabaya Rajapaksa, 72, admitted that mistakes like banning chemical fertilisers in 2020 and not seeking an IMF bailout led to the current economic crisis.

-President Rajapaksa also said his government should have opted to go for an International Monetary Fund (IMF) bailout much earlier.
-"It was a mistake not to go".
+He also said his government should have gone an International Monetary Fund (IMF) bailout much earlier.
+"It was a mistake not to go," he said.

-Speaking to his newly inducted Cabinet Ministers, the president termed his decision to ban chemical fertilizers in farming ''a mistake'' and that corrective steps were being taken now.
+Speaking to his newly inducted Cabinet Ministers, the president termed his decision to ban chemical fertilisers in farming ''a mistake'' and that corrective steps were being taken now.

-President Rajapaksa on Monday appointed a new 17-member Cabinet that excluded his close relatives except for Prime Minister Mahinda Rajapaksa, as he called for a ''system change'' amidst growing demand for his resignation over the worst economic crisis faced by the island nation.

-President Rajapaksa in mid-2020 banned the use of fertilizer imports to turn to a green agricultural policy with organic fertilizer.
+President Rajapaksa in mid-2020 banned the use of fertiliser imports in order to turn to a green agricultural policy with organic fertiliser.

-Agriculturists had protested the move, saying there would be a food shortage due to crop loss/loss in field output.
-Notwithstanding, the government had gone ahead with the move and followed it up with a crackdown on shopkeepers and traders following reports of hoarding of staple food items.

-Commenting on the ongoing public protests, President Rajapaksa said, "I can understand the anger of the people, they have to put up with the high cost of living while suffering in the queues to buy essentials.''
-The government resisted calls from economists to resort to a bailout from the IMF given dwindling foreign reserves.

 Largely attended public protests including the one opposite his secretariat here and a cross-country call for President Rajapaksa's resignation have jolted the government.

+On Monday, President Rajapaksa appointed a new 17-member Cabinet that excluded his close relatives except Prime Minister Mahinda Rajapaksa.
+That meant no place for the oldest member of the family Chamal Rajapaksa, Mahinda's son Namal Rajapaksa, both of whom were Cabinet ministers and the nephew Shasheendra who was a state minister.

+The powerful Rajapaksa family tightened their grip on power after their massive victory in the general elections in August 2020 that allowed them to amend the Constitution to restore presidential powers and install close family members at key positions.

-The stock exchange has also been suspended for a week with effect from Monday.
+The stock exchange has also been suspended for a week with effect from Monday amidst the economic turmoil.

-The state power entity said there will be four and a half-hour power cuts on Monday.

-Sri Lanka's state oil entity has raised its retail price from Monday midnight, the second in a month.
-It came a day after the Indian Oil Company's local operation raised its prices, adding to the woes of the people who are impacted by the island nation's worst economic crisis.
+Meanwhile, Moody's Investors Service on Tuesday downgraded Sri Lanka's sovereign rating to Ca from Caa2 with a stable outlook, following a decision by the island to suspend debt payments.

+Moody's said the suspension would lead to "will lead to a series of defaults with the first coupon payments for the government's international bonds coming due today, 18 April 2022." "..Moody's assesses that private sector creditor losses stemming from the eventual debt restructuring is likely to be material and exceed the limited levels of loss consistent with the previous Caa2 rating."
+Last week, the Sri Lankan government said it would temporarily default on USD 35.5 billion in foreign debt as the pandemic and the war in Ukraine made it impossible to make payments to overseas creditors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)